-- 10.1 Anti-Doping Organizations shall protect Personal Information that they Process by applying all necessary security safeguards, including physical, organizational, technical, environmental and other measures, to prevent a Personal Information Breach. - 10.2 In particular, Anti-Doping Organizations are required to choose Third-Party Agents that provide sufficient guarantees, in accordance with applicable law and this International Standard, in respect of the technical security measures and organizational measures governing the Processing to be carried out.shall ensure that: - a) Any access to Personal Information by their own personnel takes place on a need-to-know basis only and where consistent with assigned roles and responsibilities; - b) Personnel accessing or otherwise Processing Personal Information are subject to a fully enforceable contractual and/or statutory duty of confidentiality; and - c) Personnel have received information and training about the need to hold Personal Information in confidence, and the Anti-Doping Organization's policies and procedures regarding the Processing and protection of Personal Information. - 10.3 Anti-Doping Organizations shall apply security measures that take into account the sensitivity of the Personal Information being Processed.
-Anti-Doping Organizations shall apply a higher level of security to the Sensitive Personal Information that they Process, reflecting the correspondingly greater risk that a Personal Information Breach involving such information presents to the individual to whom the Personal Information relates.
+- 10.1 Anti-Doping Organizations shall protect Personal Information that they Process by applying all necessary security safeguards, including physical, organizational, technical, environmental and other measures, to prevent a Personal Information Breach. - 10.2 In particular, Anti-Doping Organizations shall ensure that: - a) Any access to Personal Information by their own personnel takes place on a needto-know basis only and where consistent with assigned roles and responsibilities; - b) Personnel accessing or otherwise Processing Personal Information are subject to a fully enforceable contractual and/or statutory duty of confidentiality; and - c) Personnel have received information and training about the need to hold Personal Information in confidence, and the Anti-Doping Organization's policies and procedures regarding the Processing and protection of Personal Information.

-10.4 9.5 In the event of a SecurityPersonal Information Breach, the responsible Anti-Doping Organization shall inform affected Participants or other natural Persons individuals of the breach, where this breach is likely to affect in a significant way the rights and interests of those Persons concerned.
-The information must be provided as soon as reasonably possible without undue delay once the Anti-Doping Organization becomes aware of the details of the SecurityPersonal Information Breach and shouldshall, to the extent possible, describe the nature of the breach, the possible negative consequences for those natural Persons concerned and the remediation measures taken or to be taken by the Anti-Doping Organization.
-Additionally, the Anti-Doping Organization shall ensure that the Person appointed pursuant to Section 4.5Article 4.4 is also informed about the SecurityPersonal Information Breach.
-The Anti-Doping Organization shall keep a record of SecurityPersonal Information Breach.
-The Anti-Doping Organization shall keep a record of SecurityPersonal Information Breach.
+- 10.3 Anti-Doping Organizations shall apply security measures that take into account the sensitivity of the Personal Information being Processed.
+Anti-Doping Organizations shall apply a higher level of security to the Sensitive Personal Information that they Process, reflecting the correspondingly greater risk that a Personal Information Breach involving such information presents to the individual to whom the Personal Information relates. - 10.4 In the event of a Personal Information Breach, the responsible Anti-Doping Organization shall inform affected individuals of the breach, where this breach is likely to affect in a significant way the rights and interests of those Persons concerned.
+The information must be provided without undue delay once the Anti-Doping Organization becomes aware of the details of the Personal Information Breach and shall, to the extent possible, describe the nature of the breach, the possible negative consequences for those natural Persons concerned and the remediation measures taken or to be taken by the Anti-Doping Organization.
+Additionally, the Anti-Doping Organization shall ensure that the Person appointed pursuant to Article 4.4 is also informed about the Personal Information Breach.
+The Anti-Doping Organization shall keep a record of Personal Information Breach, including the facts relating to the breach, its effects and remedial actions taken.

-[Comment to 9.5: SecurityArticle 10.4: Personal Information Breach notification obligations are becoming increasingly common throughout the world.
+[Comment to Article 10.4: Personal Information Breach notification obligations are becoming increasingly common throughout the world.
 Pursuant to Article 4 of this International Standard, Anti-Doping Organizations must comply with national obligations that go beyond the International Standard (i.e., some national regimes may require additional notification to a competent authority or other organizations or impose specific timeframes for notification).
 A breach does not significantly affect an individual when the Personal Information in question is subject to suitable technological protection measures (e.g., encryption) and there is no indication that the protection has been compromised.
-Notice shall be given by any appropriate means, whether written, verbally or otherwise, taking into account the particular circumstances of the SecurityPersonal Information Breach, including the prejudice that the relevant natural Persons may suffer as a result of the SecurityPersonal Information Breach.]
+Notice shall be given by any appropriate means, whether written, verbally or otherwise, taking into account the particular circumstances of the Personal Information Breach, including the prejudice that the relevant natural Persons may suffer as a result of the Personal Information Breach.]